Xriuk/NeatMapper/src/NeatMapper.EntityFrameworkCore/README.md

 Entity Framework Core maps for [NeatMapper](https://www.nuget.org/packages/NeatMapper).

-Creates automatic maps between entities and their keys, supports normal maps and asynchronous ones, also supports collections (not nested).
+Creates automatic maps and projections between entities and their keys (even composite and shadow keys), supports normal maps and asynchronous ones, also supports collections (not nested).

 ## How to install